Maboalenen/DFIR/README.md

-DFIR
+DFIR Project
 ===========

 Abstract
 --------
-      IR team usually working on the offline data,collecting the evidence then analyze data with their own tools, this is the structure for how to build your own data analysis using open source.
+      Incident response team usually working on the offline data,collecting the evidence then analyze data with their own tools, this is the structure for how to build your own data analysis using open source .

 ![alt text](https://github.com/Maboalenen/DFIR/blob/main/DFIR.jpg?raw=true)